 Real Life Writes the Plot: When the crew went to visit Odaiba in order to see a reference for the real world scenes, the place ended up covered in fog.
 As a result, they decided to cover Odaiba in fog, creating a major part of the Vamdemon (Myotismon) arc.

-In the Mexican Spanish dub, both Hikari and Gatomon shares the same voice actress (Cristina Hernandez) and they literally talking to themselves.
+In the Mexican Spanish dub, both Hikari and Gatomon shares the same voice actress (Cristina Hernández) and they're literally talking to themselves.

 Tentomon, for a brief moment in the dub, when Izzy's parents find out about him.